Everything Lunaris handles.

 An app you download and open, not a script you paste into a terminal.
 No Docker Desktop eating 4GB of memory, no plist files to hand-edit.

 On the rare day something does go wrong, you shouldn't be the one digging through logs.
-We're building a connection for your AI assistant: it'll see your whole setup, find what broke, and help you fix it.
+Point the AI you already use at Lunaris and it sees your whole setup, finds what broke, and fixes it.
+In the app today, not on a roadmap.

 It's yours.
 All of it.